In 3 Easy Steps...

 Now when you reach this slide, the audience will get the poll on the right.
-The whole audience will be able to see how some people move up or down in the leaderboards, depending on their answers.
+The whole audience will be able to see how some people move up or down on the leaderboards, depending on their answers.
 (Note: the tie-breaker in the leaderboard is the amount of time it takes the attendee to respond.)

 Changing the view you selected on the slide

-You can also change which poll is shown in a slide.
+You can also change which poll is shown on a slide.
 To do so, click in the center of the poll graph and type Backspace.
 This will bring you back to the list of polls and broadcast views.

 Shortcut to insert MeetingPulse